-Microinteractions in Mobile Banking – practical tips dealing with importance of correct design of microinteractions in terms of interfaces for e-commerce.
+Microinteractions in Mobile Banking – practical tips dealing with the importance of correct design of microinteractions in terms of interfaces for e-commerce.

 Key thought: Easy is good.
 This can make an annoying and clumsy app, a great app.
 And this goes from the functionality to the IA.

-How To Become a Great UX Designer Without a Degree – the flow of stepping into UX career on the basis of practical tips rather than theoretical education.
+How To Become a Great UX Designer Without a Degree – the flow of stepping into a UX career on the basis of practical tips rather than theoretical education.

 Key thought: Unfortunately, UX design isn’t something you can learn without some work experience.
 Fortunately, it is something that you can learn without a degree.